 Howland later went to serve as New York State Treasurer and was instrumental in forming the Hudson River State Hospital for the Insane.
 8

 Then a widow and in frail health, Eliza offered Tioronda to village officials for a village hall and park, but they refused.
-9 Eliza then donated the mansion and grounds to her husband’s favorite cause, mental health.
+9 Eliza then donated the mansion and grounds to her husband’s favourite cause, mental health.
 6

 In 1916, the residence was converted into America’s first privately licensed psychiatric hospital by Clarence Slocum.1 3 Slocum, a Scottish doctor who specialized in progressive mental health treatments, renamed the building Slocum Sanitarium.
 Slocum and his son, Jonathan, believed that patients could be cured with intensive talk therapy, fine dining and recreational activities, such as swimming, golf, cross-country skiing, swimming, music and ceramics.3 8

 The Slocum Sanitarium was not without controversy.
 Frances Seymour, wife to Henry Fonda and mother to Jane Fonda, committed suicide in one of the turrets in 1942.
 1 Rosemary Kennedy, who was autistic, was sent to the Craig House for a controversial lobotomy when she was 23.
-Due to the flawed medical science behind the procedure, she was left with the mental age of a two year old and required constant care and supervision until her death.
+Due to the flawed medical science behind the procedure, she was left with the mental age of a two-year-old and required constant care and supervision until her death.

 A new Slocum psychiatric care facility and planned development were proposed for the 350-acre site in March 1972.
 12 The new Slocum hospital would be built on 69 acres while the remainder would be divided into 1,800 residential units, commercial and industrial areas with vast expanses of open space, green belts and recreational facilities.